 Becoming a CLTC

-The Corporation for Long-Term Care Certification created the CLTC in 1999 and continues to hold the trademark.
-The corporation’s website claims this is the only third-party issued, long-term care certification (some insurance companies also offer specialized training).
+The Certification for Long-Term Care created the CLTC in 1999 and continues to hold the trademark.
+The corporation’s website says this is the only third-party-issued, long-term care certification (some insurance companies also offer specialized training).
 Additionally, the corporation provides all study and exam material.
-Program enrollees may take a two-day master class, which costs $1165, or break out the coursework into 16 online modules (the eCLTC) for $699.
+Program enrollees may take a two-day master class, which costs $1,165, or break out the coursework into 16 online modules (the eCLTC), also for $1,165.

 Technically, there are no course prerequisites.
 CLTC coursework targets insurance agents, financial advisors, lawyers and CPAs.
 That said, any professional who regularly advises clients on retirement planning and long-term care is encouraged to apply.
 CLTC instructors mostly are insurance agents with active practices.

 The coursework covers many technical aspects of long-term care planning.
 But the wheelhouse of instruction covers insurance, Medicaid and the cost of various services.
 However, candidates also hone more interpersonal skills.
 They can help clients plan for engaging family members they select as healthcare proxies or executors.
 Since long-term care may last for years after incapacitation, this can be a critical element of planning.

 Candidates have 120 days after registration to complete the course and pass the exam.
 If they fail, they may re-take the test twice if necessary for an extra $75 fee.
 Once certified, the CLTC holders pay an annual renewal fee and complete either the CTLC renewal course or a state-mandated long-term care training every two years.

 CLTC promotional material emphasizes the certification can improve two different tool sets advisors and agents need.
 Primarily, it should keep them current in the complexities of long term care, insurance, retirement and end of life planning.